 It was something of a payback for Dawn from Curtis.
 Over the years Dawn, Jennifer and Lenny Henry had been very supportive of Curtis’s Comic Relief charity.
 The trio have appeared at almost all of the Comic Relief telethons.
 In 1994 Curtis, who has been responsible for some of Britain’s biggest modern day box-office successes (Four Weddings And A Funeral - Notting Hill - Love Actually), repaid Dawn’s kindness by creating the character of Geraldine Granger in The Vicar of Dibley just for her.

 Vicar Geraldine Granger was loosely based on a real-life vicar named Joy Carroll, and the creation of the character came at a time when the ordination of female vicars was a very controversial and topical issue.
 Geraldine is a thoroughly modern vicar, a lusty woman who is not averse to cracking ribald gags, dreaming of her fantasy man, (Sean Bean) and eating copious amounts of chocolate.
 Her sometimes-lewd behaviour has at times caused more than a few viewer complaints, but The Vicar of Dibley very quickly became one of the BBC’s all-time comedy favourites.
 Rather than previous tame, old-fashioned religious comedy characters, Geraldine is a complex, nicely developed character brought to life with spirit and energy by Dawn who was absolutely perfect for the role.
-Unfortunately, the hectic schedules of both French and Curtis haven’t allowed for as many episodes as fans would like (only 16 in total over a period of five years).
-Dawn remains committed to the series, though, and has said that she’ll continue to play Geraldine whenever Curtis is able to provide the scripts, although with the last series of just three - 40 minute shows finishing on 1st January 2000, it seemed unlikely that we'd see any further series.
-The last episodes made were two 60-minute episodes broadcast on Christmas Day 2006 and New Year's Day 2007.
+Dawn remains committed to the series and has said that she’ll continue to play Geraldine whenever Curtis is able to provide the scripts, which she demonstrated in December 2020, returning to the role after 3 years for a series of short lock-down specials.

 Lenny, who always had a Mr. Nice Guy image, cracked under the pressure.
 Suffering from depression, he checked himself into a private hospital for a brief stay.
 The couple maintained a dignified silence in the press about their marital trouble, and both took a break from work in early 2000 to work on their relationship.
-In 2002 Dawn returned to situation comedy for Wild West, a series set in Cornwall.
-However, in the face of poor critical reviews and a dwindling audience the series never went beyond it’s initial run of 6 episodes.
-She was seen as the Fat Lady in the painting on the wall in Harry Potter And The Prisoner of Azkaban and gave her voice to Mrs Beaver in a movie version of Chronicles of Narnia: The Lion, The Witch And The Wardrobe.
+Things seem settled then and In 2002 Dawn returned to situation comedy for Wild West, a series set in Cornwall.
+However, in the face of poor critical reviews and a dwindling audience the series never went beyond its initial run of 6 episodes.
+More recently she was seen as the Fat Lady in the painting on the wall in Harry Potter And The Prisoner of Azkaban and she is currently giving her voice to Mrs Beaver in a movie version of Chronicles of Narnia: The Lion, The Witch And The Wardrobe.
 She has also fronted a hugely successful advertising campaign for Terry’s Chocolate Orange using the catchphrase "They’re not Terry’s - they’re mine!"